uvarc/rc-website/README.md

 ## Events Data

-The "Training / Upcoming Events" grid is populated with the `events.csv` file.
-This file is published to a separate endpoint, and Hugo compiles the CSV into HTML when the site is compiled.
+The "Training / Upcoming Events" grid is populated by the `events.csv` file.
+Hugo renders the CSV into HTML when the site is compiled.